MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/cloud-protection-microsoft-antivirus-sample-submission.md

 The Microsoft Intelligent Security Graph monitors threat data from a vast network of sensors.
 We layer cloud-based machine learning models that can make an assessment based on signals from the client and the vast network of sensors and data in the Intelligent Security Graph.
 This model gives Defender for Endpoint the ability to block many never-before seen threats.

-Defender for Endpoint antivirus and cloud protection automatically blocks most new, never-before-seen threats at first sight using the following methods:
+Microsoft Defender Antivirus and cloud protection automatically blocks most new, never-before-seen threats at first sight using the following methods:

 1. Lightweight client-based machine learning models, blocking new and unknown malware.